Chateau Pape Clement 2009 Pessac-Leognan Grand Cru Classe Magnum

 Château Pape Clément

-The Château Pape Clément is one of the oldest properties in the Bordeaux vineyard, seven centuries old and born of the passion of a pope.
-It was at the end of the 13th century that Bertrand de Goth received from his brother Bréaud de Goth, as a present for his nomination as archbishop of Bordeaux, a property located in Pessac planted with vines.
-Bertrand de Goth was elected Pope in 1305 and took the name of Clement V. He will thus rename his Domaine Pope Clement.
+The Château Pape Clément is one of the oldest properties in the Bordeaux vineyard, with seven centuries of history and born of the passion of a pope.
+It was at the end of the 13th century that Bertrand de Goth received from his brother Bréaud de Goth, as a gift for his appointment as archbishop of Bordeaux, a property located in Pessac planted with vines.

-Critics Château Pape-Clément 2009 Magnum.
+Critics Château Pape Clément 2009 Magnum.

-Robert Parker
+Wine Advocate - Robert Parker

 99/100